Putrajaya Line: Station list

 28 (23 elevated + 1 half-sunken + 4 underground) out of 35 stations (excluding the ones on the MRT Kajang Line) have feeder bus services.

-Kwasa Damansara station, along with the adjoining Sungai Buloh and Kampung Selamat stations were previously built as part of the MRT Kajang Line.
-These three stations are currently annexed by the Putrajaya Line, thus making Kwasa Damansara the interchange station between the two MRT lines.
+Kwasa Damansara station, along with the adjoining and stations were previously built as part of the MRT Kajang Line.
+These three stations were annexed by the Putrajaya Line, thus making the interchange station between the two MRT lines.